saratona/KSQLDB/README.md

 The Confluent REST Proxy provides a RESTful interface to a Apache Kafka® cluster, making it easy to produce and consume messages, view the state of the cluster, and perform administrative actions without using the native Kafka protocol or clients.

-- Use the REST Proxy, which is listening for HTTPS on port 8086, to try to produce a message to the topic users, referencing schema id 9.
+- Use the REST Proxy, which is listening for HTTPS on port 8086, to try to produce a message to the topic `users`, referencing schema id 9.

       docker-compose exec restproxy curl -X POST -H "Content-Type: application/vnd.kafka.avro.v2+json" -H "Accept: application/vnd.kafka.v2+json" --data '{"value_schema_id": 9, "records": [{"value": {"user":{"userid": 1, "username": "Bunny Smith"}}}]}' http://restproxy:8086/topics/users